-The number of directors was last determined at four, and it is proposed that the size of the board of directors be set at five persons for the ensuing year.
-Shareholders will be asked to approve an ordinary resolution that the number of directors elected be five.
+The number of directors was last determined at five, and it is proposed that the size of the board of directors be set at five persons for the ensuing year.
+Shareholders will be asked to approve an ordinary resolution that the number of directors to be elected be set at five.